zobinHuang/TCP-UDP-socket-notes/2.cs_model/readme.md

     * If it successfully copies data from **buf** to the send buffer of **sockfd**, it will return the actual number of bytes it copied.
     * If an error happened during copying data, it will return *SOCKET_ERROR*.
     * If the network was disconnected while waiting for the kernel to send data,
-      * under Windows: it will return *SOCKET_ERROR*.
+      * under Windows: it will return 0.
-      * under Linux: The process will receives a *SIGPIPE* signal, and the default processing of this signal is process termination.

 ```C
 int recv( SOCKET sockfd, char *buf, int len, int flags);
 ```